 Standard Load Balancer provides multi-dimensional metrics through Azure Monitor.
-These metrics can be filtered, grouped and provide current and historic insights into performance and health of your service.
+These metrics can be filtered, grouped, and broken out for a given dimension.
+They provide current and historic insights into performance and health of your service.
 Resource Health is also supported.
 Following is a brief overview of supported diagnostics:

 |VIP availability||Load Balancer Standard continuously exercises the data path from within a region to the Load Balancer front-end all the way to the SDN stack that supports your VM.
 As long as healthy instances remain, the measurement follows the same path as your application's load-balanced traffic.
 The data path that is used by your customers is also validated.
 The measurement is invisible to your application and does not interfere with other operations.|

 |DIP availability||Load Balancer Standard uses a distributed health probing service that monitors your application endpoint's health according to your configuration settings.
 This metric provides an aggregate or per endpoint filtered-view of each individual instance endpoint in the Load Balancer pool.
 You can see how Load Balancer views the health of your application as indicated by your health probe configuration.|

 |SYN packets||Load Balancer Standard does not terminate TCP connections or interact with TCP or UDP packet flows.
 Flows and their handshakes are always between the source and the VM instance.
 To better troubleshoot your TCP protocol scenarios, you can make use of SYN packets counters to understand how many TCP connection attempts are made.
 The metric reports the number of TCP SYN packets that were received.|